michael-spengler/fairness/README.md

 ### RVLT Tokenomics
 ![Screenshot 2022-07-23 at 22 32 52](https://user-images.githubusercontent.com/43786652/181126535-94613d03-6b1a-4986-8597-9edb18fba101.png)

+## CULT Staking Pool
+In order to ensure that Ethereum stays decentralized, we might offer a CULT ETH2.0 Staking Pool in which also "small" stakers can co-decide / vote on node client implementations.
+This is also inspired / catalyzed by the tornado cash thriller which potentially leads to the ofac fork [See also](https://twitter.com/Peer2peerE/status/1561336513824276480?s=20&t=-i07Kly39BDLSFysec73BA).

+## Peer To Peer On- / Off Ramp
+As long as fiat money (= political manipulation money) plays a role, it seems to be a good idea to have several peer to peer on-/off ramps in place.
+Maybe [cryptolocally](https://www.youtube.com/watch?v=VE52OpawDTk) serves as candidate and or inspiration.

 ## CULT = Freedom Hackathons
 We consider facilitating CULT Hackathons as [Acts of RVLT](https://revolt.cultdao.io/pendingProposal).